nus-cs2103-AY1920S1/duke/docs/README.md

 ### `find` - Finds tasks

-Find all tasks that are in the list that contains the given keyword.
+Finds all tasks that are in the list that contains the given keyword.

 Format: `find KEYWORD`